Château Frontenac: 1890s–present

 The Château Frontenac was completed in 1893, and was designed by American architect Bruce Price and overseen by William Van Horne, the Canadian Pacific Railway's general manager and a key developer of the Canadian railway hotel system.
 The hotel was a part of a series of Châteauesque-styled hotels built for the Canadian Pacific Railway company during the late 19th and early 20th centuries.
 The last of the Canadian Pacific Railway's Châteauesque hotels was completed in 1908, leaving the rival company Grand Trunk Railway to continue the trend.
 The hotel was expanded in 1924 to designs by William Sutherland Maxwell.
 The 1924 expansion saw the addition of the hotel's central tower, which was built by Anglin-Norcross of Montreal.
 The hotel was named after Louis de Buade, Count of Frontenac, who was the Governor General of New France from 1672 to 1682, and again from 1689 to 1698.

 Reception for the Second Quebec Conference, at the Château Frontenac.
 The allies of World War II met there twice during the war.

 The World War II Allies met there during the First and Second Quebec Conference (in 1943 and 1944 respectively).
 During these conferences, officials including American President Franklin Delano Roosevelt, British Prime Minister Sir Winston Churchill, and Canadian Prime Minister William Lyon Mackenzie King, discussed strategy for World War II.

 In 1993, the hotel saw another expansion, with the addition of the new wing that included a pool, fitness centre, and outdoor terrace.
-On June 14, 1993, Canada Post issued 'Le Château Frontenac, Québec' designed by Kosta Tsetsekas, based on illustrations by Heather Price.
+On June 14, 1993, Canada Post issued a 'Le Château Frontenac, Québec' stamp designed by Kosta Tsetsekas, based on illustrations by Heather Price.
 The $C0.43 stamp features an image of the hotel building, and has a perforated edge and is 13.5mm square.
-Printed by Ashton-Potter Limited.
+The stamp was printed by Ashton-Potter Limited.

 In 2001, the hotel was sold to Legacy REIT, which is partially owned by Fairmont, for $185 million.
 The hotel was renamed the Fairmont Le Château Frontenac in November 2001, shortly after Canadian Pacific Hotels reformed itself as Fairmont Hotels and Resorts, taking the name of an American company it acquired in 2001.

 An image of the hotel's roof imposed on safety netting and hung from scaffolding to hide refurbishment work on the hotel in July 2011.

 In 2011, the hotel was sold to Ivanhoé Cambridge.
 Shortly after acquiring the hotel, Ivanhoé Cambridge announced an investment of $9 million for the restoration of the building's masonry work, and the replacement of the building's copper roofs.
 The company further announced another $66 million investment for general improvements and renovations throughout the hotel.
 When the roof was being replaced, an image of the roof was printed on polypropylene safety netting and hung from scaffolding to hide the refurbishing project from view.
 The extensive renovation saw conference rooms expanded, restaurants remodeled, modernization of the lobby, and the gutting and rebuilding of three-fifths of the hotel's rooms.